MasonAmerica/mason-cli/README.md

 run tests with `python3 setup.py test`, the best way to do so is with IntelliJ's [Auto Test](https://www.jetbrains.com/help/idea/monitoring-and-managing-tests.html) feature which continuously tests your code as you write it.
 Just run all tests in the `tests` folder.

+#### Cutting a release

+The release process is automated using tag pushes.

+1. Create a commit called `v$VERSION` which sets the CLI version inside the `VERSION` file at the root of this repository.
+   - The commit message will be used as release notes for this CLI release.
+1. Create a tag for that commit and call it `$VERSION`.
+1. Push both the commit and tag to master.

+For an example, see e50d6981a77e5d1a363cb5a8c97a644a07aaabfb.